CharlesCNorton/yoflo-cli/README.md

 ## Acknowledgments

-- The Florence-2 model is developed by Microsoft and is available on the HuggingFace Model Hub.
+- The Florence-2 model is developed by Microsoft and is available on the Hugging Face Model Hub.
 - This project uses several open-source libraries, including PyTorch, Transformers, OpenCV, Pillow, and NumPy.